 And that’s how I arrive at the estimate I gave in the intro: approximately 11 percent of the working adult population in the U.S. are working primarily as full-time independent contractors in the gig economy.

 In a later article, I’ll look at what these studies can tell us about the characteristics of gig economy workers.
-(For example, it’s fewer millennials and more older professionals than you might have guessed.
-And we’ve already touched a little on what freelancers earn.)
+When it comes to age groups, the data is mixed, so we’ll need to examine that more closely later.

 First, freelancing no longer means “between jobs.”
 We noted that some freelancers are reluctant to be in the gig economy, but a growing share of them are “freelance by choice” — 70 percent according to the McKinsey Global Institute study quoted above.